BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 * Location.cs is to map the location JSON to C#
 * Savedlocations.cs is to map SQL locations table data to C#

-The Utilities folder contains one class to convert units meters to miles etc. within the app.
+The Utilities folder contains one class to convert units; meters to miles etc. within the app.

 ## Plans